The Linux SCSI

 linux.
 This interface is in lk 2.4.0 and later kernels,

-including the lk 2.6 series.
-All new features are being added into sg3_utils (i.e. it is still being
+added into sg3_utils (i.e. it is still being

 actively developed).
 Many of the utilities in sg3_utils (versions